DantuNandiniDevi/Caravel_pcb/README.md

 # Host to FT232 & FT232 to Host - Nandini/Oishi/Nisha

 # Flash Working - Saketh/Yathin/Raj
+## Pass Thorugh Mode

-Waveforms at flash pins of caravel
+## Waveforms at flash pins of caravel
 ![](images/flashpins.png)
-Waveforms at pins of spi flash
+## Waveforms at pins of spi flash
 ![](images/spiflashpins.png)

-## Flash Specification
+## Flash Specifications
+### We are using a QUAD I/O SPI NOR Flash wiht 32mb memory.
+Given below is the instructions set of the flash we used.
 ![](images/instructions.png)